 User Attribute Mapper

-This allows you to specify which LDAP attribute is mapped to which attribute of Imply auth user.
+User attribute mappers allow you to specify which LDAP attribute is mapped to which attribute of Imply Hybrid Auth user.

 So, for example, you can configure that LDAP attribute